In this overview, we explain how to understand the results of a completed Local Rank Tracker report (Rank Tracker).

 b) Keyword Tracker data table

-As you change the settings for the chart above, the details for the ‘Rankings by date’ table will change too.
+As you change the settings for the chart above, the details for the ‘Rankings history’ table will change too.

 This table shows the report date and ranking for each of the search engines.